hasauino/rrt_exploration/README.md

 This node is similar to the global_rrt_frontier_detector.
 However, it works differently, as the tree here keeps resetting every time a frontier point is detected.
 This node is intended to be run along side the global_rrt_frontier_detector node, it is responsible for fast detection of frontier points that lie in the close vicinity of the robot.

 In multi-robot configuration, each robot runs an instance of the local_rrt_frontier_detector.
 So for a team of 3 robots, there will be 4 nodes for detecting frontier points; 3 local detectors and 1 global detector.
+Running additional instances of the local frontier detector can enhance the speed of frontier points detection, if needed.
 All detectors will be publishing detected frontier points on the same topic (```/detected_points```).
 #### 3.2.1.
 Parameters
 - ```~robot_frame``` (string, default: "/robot_1/base_link"): The frame attached to the robot.
 Every time the tree resets, it will start from the current robot location obtained from this frame.